 Healthy Lifestyle and cognitive decline

-A study published in July 20, 2017 issue of The Lancet, a highly regarded peer-reviewed medical journal, demonstrated that 35% of dementia cases could be prevented if people followed certain lifestyle practices throughout their lives.
-Said study co-author Dr. Lon Schneider of the Keck School of Medicine at the University of Southern California, “There’s been a great deal of focus on developing medicines to prevent dementia, including Alzheimer’s disease.
+A study published on July 20, 2017 issue of The Lancet, a highly regarded peer-reviewed medical journal, demonstrated that 35% of dementia cases could be prevented if people followed certain lifestyle practices throughout their lives.
+Said study co-author Dr Lon Schneider of the Keck School of Medicine at the University of Southern California, “There’s been a great deal of focus on developing medicines to prevent dementia, including Alzheimer’s disease.
 But we can’t lose sight of the real major advances we’ve already made in treating dementia, including preventive approaches.”

 The research, which was presented at the Alzheimer’s Association’s 2017 International Conference, named nine specific controllable risk factors: Educational and Mental Stimulation, Social Connections, Depression, Hearing Loss, Smoking, Hypertension, Obesity, Diabetes and Exercise.

 How Caregiver support might promote exercise for the body and the brain.

 Our Caregivers have been receiving training and tools to address healthy cooking, some relaxation techniques and healthy habits to promote sleep that supports and avoid some of the risk factors related in the research, but in this article, let’s focus on exercise for the body and mind.

 Exercise for the Brain, Education and mental stimulation

 The author’s of the study said that the longer a young person stays in school, the greater their cognitive reserve, which they define as “a resilience to cognitive decline caused by the brain strengthening its networks and therefore continuing functioning in later life despite the damage.”
 Mentally stimulating activities are recommended throughout life.